 What did you love reading as a child?
 Read that.
 I’ve got a list of books for you to choose from, and you can pretty much pick anything off the list and have a good chance of enjoying it.
 You can grab that list by popping your email in below- it’s free and you’ll be in good hands with those recommendations.

-Get the printable booklist
+Get the printable version

 Books boys love

 Just shoot for 10 minutes day.
 Ten minutes is completely manageable for just about all of us, and it adds up to a tremendous amount of reading over time.
 You can read a book in short order by tackling it in 10 minute chunks.